 Living the Intentional Life

 This final point is important.
 I spend a lot of my life working on how to live more intentionally, and how to teach others the benefits and practice of living more intentionally.
-This is the creation of rituals of practice in your life, and these 9 reasons why you feel stuck tend to come from a loss of intentionality in the way you live your days.
+This is the creation of rituals of practice in your life, and these 9 reasons why you feeling stuck in life tend to come from a loss of intentionality in the way you live your days.
 Nobody ever climbed Everest by accident, only through intent and years of practice and influence.